madhums/node-imager/README.md

   }, 'projects')
   ```

+  `files` can be array of filenames or a string of single filename.

   Even here, if the variant is not specified, imager will try to look for the `default` variant.
 If neither
   of them are provided, you will get an error.